 For things to do in and around St Kitts cruise port, visit The Old Treasury, an impressive 19th century building built of black volcanic stone, on the edge of Port Zante.
 The central archway is known as ‘The Gateway to Basseterre’, since visitors would pass through it from the port and upstairs you’ll find the small National Museum.

 While the displays are charmingly old fashioned, there are plenty of fascinating insights into the history and culture of St Kitts, with colorful carnival costumes and national dress on display.
+This 2 hour walking tour of Basseterre will explain the best things to see in the island capital including the Pall Mall Square, courthouse and heritage museum.

 If you’re looking for a hotel in St Kitts?
 Check these St Kitts hotel options and best prices.